 - Studies showed that breast cancer rates, in those who came to the U.S. from Japan, jumped from 20 per 100,000 to 30 per 100,000.

 - The rate of prostate cancer in the U.S. in 2002 was 10 times higher than in Japan.

 - Deaths associated with heart conditions in both men and women aged 35–74 are higher in the U.S. than in Japan.

 - Infant deaths were reported as 50 percent higher in the U.S. in 2004 than in Japan.

-As noted earlier, if you suffer from thyroid problems or are on potassium medication, please take extra caution by consulting your doctor.
-All seaweed contains iodine, and with kombu’s high iodine content, it could result in daily consumption of about 240 times more than recommended.
-This would well exceed the “highest known tolerable upper limit by 800 percent.”
-These high levels may suppress thyroid function and, over time, cause goitre.
-Some could even experience toxicity, depending on how much you consume and if you have underlying issues.
-(12)
+As noted earlier, if you suffer from thyroid problems or are on potassium medication, please take extra caution by consulting your healthcare professional.
+All seaweed contains iodine, and with kombu’s high iodine content, it could result in daily consumption of about 1,000 times more than recommended.

 Kombu is an edible kelp found in sea forests that’s been shown to improve digestion, reduce gas, potentially help prevent cancer, aid in staving off anemia, improve thyroid function and combat arthritis.